cmcntsh/QualImpAIGrading/README.md

 ## 4. Available Knowledge

+Watch this video description. https://youtu.be/yILrA9n0Ihg You can also watch this video about evaluating evidence and scholarly literature. https://youtu.be/hfZaIqZH6qk This video demonstrates some AI literature search tools. https://youtu.be/MLSmrjunZMM

 ### Get a quick overall understanding of what is covered in the section by getting an outline

 Prompt